abdrahmansoltan/Learning-Notes/JavaScript/04-ASYNC.md

 };
 ```

-### Callback Hell
+### Callback Hell (Callback in callback)

+> That’s called a **“callback-based” style of asynchronous programming**.
+A function that does something asynchronously should provide a callback argument where we put the function to run after it’s complete.

+- As calls become more nested, the code becomes deeper and increasingly more difficult to manage.
-- it's when we have a lot of nested callbacks in order to execute asynchronous tasks in sequence.
+- Callback Hell: It's when we have a lot of nested callbacks in order to execute asynchronous tasks in sequence (**Pyramid of Doom**).
 - in fact, this happens for all asynchronous tasks, which are handled by callbacks And not just AJAX calls.

 ```javascript